jestjs/jest/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
    A guide on how to fork a repository: https://help.github.com/articles/fork-a-repo/

-   Open Git Bash, and type:
+   Open Git Bash (or Git Shell), and type:
    ```sh
    git clone https://github.com/<your_username>/jest
    cd jest